StevenYeu/sdsc_interview_workshop/slides.md

 # Arrays - Two Pointers

-Basic idea is to use 2 pointers to travese the array.
+Basic idea is to use 2 pointers to traverse the array.
 (Also useful in Linked List)

-If given a sorted array, this technqiue can be useful.
+If given a sorted array, this technique can be useful.

 ## Example

-### Problem Statmenent
+### Problem Statement

 ```
 Given a sorted array, create a new array that contains the squares